whiteclarkegroup/liquibase-linter/docs/install.md

 </plugin>
 ```

+## Command Line

+Starting with the latest [Liquibase release zip](https://github.com/liquibase/liquibase/releases/).

+Download the latest Liquibase Linter jar from [maven central](https://repo1.maven.org/maven2/com/whiteclarkegroup/liquibase-linter/) and download
+the [dependencies](https://mvnrepository.com/artifact/com.whiteclarkegroup/liquibase-linter) required by Liquibase Linter, then add them to
+the `lib` directory.

+Finally add your `lqlint.json` configuration file to the `lib` directory.

 ## Compatibility

 It doesn't matter whether you use Liquibase scripts written in XML, JSON or YAML, they will be linted just the same.